Lucas Beltrán

-Lucas Beltrán (born 29 March 2001) is an Argentine professional footballer who plays as a forward for River Plate.
+Lucas Beltrán (born 29 March 2001) is an Argentine professional footballer who plays as a striker for La Liga club Valencia, on loan from Serie A club Fiorentina.
+He competed for Argentina at the 2024 Summer Olympics.

 Career

+Early career

 Beltrán began in the ranks of Instituto, departing in 2016 to sign for Argentine Primera División side River Plate.
 He made his professional debut on 2 December 2018 at the age of seventeen, appearing for the last seven minutes of a game against Gimnasia y Esgrima.
 He had previously been an unused substitute a week earlier versus Aldosivi on 27 October.

 On 15 July 2021, Beltrán joined Colón on a dry loan until the end of 2022.

+Fiorentina

+On 11 July 2023, Beltrán joined Fiorentina on a transfer worth €20 million plus add-ons.

+On 26 October 2023, he scored his first two goals for the club in a 6–0 win over FK Čukarički in the group stage of the UEFA Europa Conference League.
+His first Serie A goal came from the penalty spot in a 3–0 win against Salernitana on 3 December.
+On 8 May 2024, he scored a penalty in a 1–1 away draw against Club Brugge in the Europa Conference League semi-final second leg, which qualified his club to their second consecutive final by winning 4–3 on aggregate.

+On 1 September 2025, Beltrán moved to La Liga side Valencia on a one-year loan deal.

+Personal life

+Born and raised in Argentina, Beltrán is of Italian descent.